dr-you-group/PROPHECY-STEMI/README.md

 ---

 ## [Model build, train and test]
-There are two models - (1) model from Attia, (2) simpler the model.
+There are two models - (1) model from Attia, and (2) the simpler one.

 ### (1) [Model](https://github.com/kyulee-jeon/PROPHECY-STEMI/blob/main/Code/Model%20and%20Visualization.ipynb)